markerikson/react-redux-cesium-testing-demo/README.md

 Clone this repo, and run `npm install`.
 All the dependencies should be installed directly from the `/node_shrinkwrap/` folder, rather than having to go out to the NPM servers.

+Then, execute `npm run dll:build` to pre-compile the "vendor" and "cesiumDll" bundles, which need to be available during the development process.

+Finally, run `npm run dev` to start development.

 ### Development commands

 These commands are NPM scripts defined in the "scripts" section of [package.json](package.json)